What is Environmental Responsibility?

 We are careful in choosing what environmental trends we adapt for our culture.
 It needs to make sense in our industry of cleaning.
-What good is a ‘Super Green’ process if it doesn’t clean?
+It must be safe for our staff, clients and community, and also must be effective.

 We currently employ only ‘Alternative’ cleaning technologies to the ‘traditional’ drycleaning process.
+We are 100% PERC FREE.
+We use no PERC or related chemicals in our cleaning processes.
 We have a way to carefully use water as a solvent in many cleaning applications.
 When water isn’t practical, we have the ability to use an organic and biodegradable cleaning solution (Iso-paraffin and SolvonK-4) that is recognized by garment manufacturers and designers as a “Drycleaning Process”.

 Simply put, we have created processes to get outstanding results with little or no impact on our fragile environment.